Umamaheswari-gude/book-store-application/README.md

 static data for user details).
 - Upon successful login, the user is navigated to the Books Store and Cart.

+**User Signup:**
+- If the user is new, clicking the  Register  button it navigate them to the Register Page.
+- After successful registration, the user is redirected back to the Login Page.
+- Upon successful login, the user is navigated to the Books Store and Cart.

 ---

 ## Technologies Used